dayvsonred/projeto-SellersShift/README.md

-# MyAppMarina BackEnd SpringBoot Java 8
+# BackEnd SpringBoot Java 8

 This project was generated with [SpringBoot](https://spring.io/projects/spring-boot/) version 2